AutoSpeedWatch automatically records speeding vehicles as an aid to Community Speed Watch (CSW) schemes.

 - Provides feedback to CSW groups

 Like everything, AutoSpeedWatch has some limitations: It's solar powered so doesn't operate at night or if light levels are low, it won't always record every speeder every time (for example if other traffic makes it difficult to distinguish offending from non-offending traffic), and it isn't (doesn't need to be) Home Office 'type approved' equipment for the purposes of issuing penalties.
 However, it does help identify the worst and most persistent speeders, and targets the police at where and when to enforce.
-The biggest problem you'll probably have is getting the police to engage.
+The biggest problem you'll probably have is getting the police to change their way of thinking.

 About Autospeedwatch Limited

 After years of encouragement, development, and successful trials, Autospeedwatch Limited has been set up to bring the benefits of the system to all Community Speedwatch groups, whilst keeping the cost to the community as low as possible.
 With improvements and other systems being constantly developed, we are dedicated to building community-police relationships and helping reduce road-related injury and fatalities.
 Take a look at our statistics.